hypertidy/lazyraster/README.md

 We can’t control the details of the data type.

-The projection string is not coming through properly.
+The projection string is not coming through properly, this is a problem in vapour.

 The plot-size logic should work on the current “usr” world coordinates, not the size of the device (if it’s different).

+The vapour package isn’t yet on CRAN, and there’s no capacity for *subdatasets* yet.

 ## GDAL